Yemen: Post-independence

-In 2012, The Guardian reported that "Sana'a risks becoming the first capital in the world to run out of a viable water supply as Yemen's streams and natural aquifers run dry".

 Ali Abdullah Saleh became Yemen's first directly elected president in the 1999 presidential election, winning 96% of the vote.
 The only other candidate, Najeeb Qahtan Al-Sha'abi, was the son of Qahtan Muhammad al-Sha'abi, a former president of South Yemen.
 Though a member of Saleh's General People's Congress (GPC) party, Najeeb ran as an independent.

-In October 2000, 17 U.S. personnel died after an al-Qaeda suicide attack on the U.S. naval vessel USS Cole in Aden.
-After the September 11 attacks on the United States, President Saleh assured U.S. President George W. Bush that Yemen was a partner in his War on Terror.
+After the September 11 attacks on the United States, President Saleh assured U.S. President George W. Bush that Yemen was a partner in his war on terror.
 In 2001, violence surrounded a referendum, which apparently supported extending Saleh's rule and powers.

-The Houthi insurgency in Yemen began in June 2004 when dissident cleric Hussein Badreddin al-Houthi, head of the Zaidi Shia sect, launched an uprising against the Yemeni government.
-The Yemeni government alleged that the Houthis were seeking to overthrow it and to implement Shī'ite religious law.
-The rebels countered that they were "defending their community against discrimination" and government aggression.
+The Houthi insurgency in Yemen began in June 2004, when cleric Hussein Badreddin al-Houthi, head of the Zaydi sect, launched an uprising against the government.
+The Yemeni government said that the Houthis were seeking to overthrow it and to implement Shia law.
+The rebels countered that they were defending against anti-Shia persecution and government aggression.
 In 2005, at least 36 people were killed in clashes across the country between police and protesters over rising fuel prices.
 In the 2006 presidential election, Saleh won with 77% of the vote.
 His main rival, Faisal bin Shamlan, received 22%.
 Saleh was sworn in for another term on 27 September.

-A suicide bomber killed eight Spanish tourists and two Yemenis in the Marib Governorate in July 2007.
-A series of bomb attacks occurred on police, official, diplomatic, foreign business, and tourism targets in 2008.
-Car bombings outside the U.S. embassy in Sana'a killed 18 people, including six of the assailants in September 2008.
-In 2008, an opposition rally in Sana'a demanding electoral reform was met with police gunfire.
+A series of bombing attacks occurred on police, official, diplomatic, foreign business, and tourism targets in 2008.
+In 2008, an opposition rally in Sanaa demanding electoral reform was met with police gunfire.